-As outlined in the Constitution of the Republic of South Africa, there is a need for the three spheres of government to collaborate in the delivery of services including sanitation and hygiene education.
-Joint planning and decisionmaking by these spheres of government is quite critical to ensuring provision of sustainable services.
-At national level, there are various key role players in the provision of sanitation.
+At national government level, there are various key role players in the provision of sanitation.
 Department of Water and Sanitation (DWS) coordinates the involvement of national government in the sanitation sector.
-Other key role players at the national level include the Department of Provincial and Local government, Department of Health (DOH), the Department of Human Settlements (DHS), Department of Public Works, Department of Environmental Affairs and Tourism and the National Treasury.
+Other key role players at the national level include the Department of Co-operative Governance and Traditional Affairs (COGTA), Department of Health (DOH), the Department of Human Settlements (DHS), Department of Public Works, Department of Environmental Affairs (DEA)and the National Treasury.